-My DPhil thesis looks at competing finite and non-finite constructions in Early Slavic temporal subordination.
+My DPhil thesis looks at competing finite and non-finite constructions in Early Slavic temporal subordination and their place within the typology of when-clauses.
 Theoretically, my research is largely set within formal discourse-representation frameworks.
 Methodologically, it is quantitative and computational, and draws from typological variation among modern and historical languages.

 Visit my website to read about my research in more detail.

 I held General Linguistics (Paper VIII) tutorials at Oxford in 2020-2021 and was Hourly-Paid Lecturer in Digital Humanities at King’s College London between September 2021 and January 2022.